Steve Jackson (mathematician)

-Steve Jackson (full name: Stephen Craig Jackson) is an American set theorist at the University of North Texas.
+Stephen Craig Jackson is an American set theorist at the University of North Texas.
 Much of his most notable work has involved the descriptive set-theoretic consequences of the axiom of determinacy.
 In particular he is known for having calculated the values of all the projective ordinals (the suprema of the lengths of all prewellorderings of the real numbers at a particular level in the projective hierarchy) under the assumption that the axiom of determinacy holds.

 In recent years he has also made contributions to the theory of Borel equivalence relations.
 With Dan Mauldin he solved the Steinhaus lattice problem.